dimitrijer/website/posts/2022-10-09-wireless-fob-with-mikrotik-and-wireguard.md

 ---
 title: Wireless FOB with MikroTik and Wireguard
 htmltitle: Wireless FOB with MikroTik and Wireguard
-subtitle: ... or how to watch IPTV Through DIY VPN for fun
+subtitle: ... or how to watch IPTV through DIY VPN for fun
 description: Building a DIY VPN with Wireguard and MikroTik Routerboards
 cover_image: /images/network_layout.jpg
 ---